India–United Kingdom bus routes

 Numerous United Kingdom–India bus routes ran from the 1950s to the 1970s.
 The first of these was "The Indiaman", a service from London to Calcutta that was inaugurated on 15 April 1957.
 At least 32 other operators ran services, including Albert Travel which ran 15 round journeys from London to India.
 Overland routes were made difficult by political unrest in the Middle East during the 1970s and ended with the 1979 Iranian Revolution and Soviet–Afghan War.
 The Albert bus was refurbished from 2009 and made a one-off return trip from the UK to Australia in 2012.
-In 2020, Adventures Overland announced they would inaugurate a New Delhi–London bus journey via China from 2021, though the launch of the service was delayed until April 2022.
+No new bus journeys between the two countries are currently planned.

 The Indiaman

-The first UK–India bus service was "The Indiaman", run by Garrow-Fisher Tours based in London.
+The first UK–India bus service was "The Indiaman", run by London-based Garrow-Fisher Tours.
 This left Victoria Coach Station on 15 April 1957 and returned after a 20000 mi journey to Calcutta on 2 August.
 The journey, which was covered by The New York Times, was eventful with driver Oswald-Joseph Garrow-Fisher recalling the road passing over high cliffs near Mount Ararat at the Turkey-Soviet Union border, soft verges in India, and needing to use planks under the wheels to escape the desert sand in Iran.
 On the return leg, the 1957–1958 influenza pandemic forced the closure of the Pakistan-Iran border.
 The tour diverted from the border to the city of Karachi, intending to find passage on a ship, but upon reaching the port they learned the land border had reopened and so returned that way, a diversion of some 1200 mi.
 The British embassy in Tehran had heard a rumour that the passengers had been murdered en route and were so relieved when they arrived unharmed that they hosted a cocktail party in their honour.